 What is PrEP, is it right for you, and how can you get it if it is?
 We’ve got you covered.

-It’s not to be confused with PEP, which is “post-exposure prophylaxis,” a different pill you can take right after a one-time incident that potentially exposed you to HIV (kinda like Plan B in our pregnancy prevention metaphor).
+PrEP is not to be confused with PEP, which is “post-exposure prophylaxis,” a different medication you can take right after a one-time interaction that potentially exposed you to HIV (kinda like how Plan B is used to prevent pregnancy).

 Folks who take PrEP are HIV-negative adults and teens of any gender who regularly do things that come with a risk of contracting HIV.